kylehakala/home-assistant.io/source/_integrations/zha.markdown

 Binding a Zigbee device attaches an endpoint from one device to an endpoint of another device (or group).

 Commands sent between bound devices bypass ZHA (even when ZHA is not active) and directly control the targeted device.
-This can allow for faster response times and smoother control.
+Binding devices can allow for faster response times and smoother control.

-Keep in mind the following:
+Before binding devices, note the following:

 - ZHA binds remotes to the Zigbee coordinator by default in order to forward click events to Home Assistant.
-- Some remotes can only be bound to a single destination; you might need to unbind the remote from the coordinator before binding it to another target.
+- Some remotes can only be bound to a single target; you might need to unbind the remote from the coordinator before binding it to another target.
 - Not all devices support binding.
-Refer to the device manufacturer's documentation to confirm.
+Refer to the device manufacturer's documentation to confirm features.

 #### To manage bindings of a Zigbee device